 While most of the competitors live in Germany, anyone attending a German school abroad and anyone living abroad with a German passport is also eligible to compete.

-Jugend musiziert is a nationwide competition for young musicians in Germany and in German Schools Abroad and is under the patronage of the President of Germany.
-The competition is divided into different stages of which the final stage is the national final (Bundeswettbewerb), which is hosted by a different German city every year.
-At this stage approx. 20,000 young competitors who show their skills in round one have been whittled down to about 2,000, with the prize winners usually performing at an incredibly high standard and the very best being rewarded with prestigious awards or scholarships.
+The competition takes place over three rounds.
+The first round (‘Regionalwettbewerb’) is held in some 150 locations in Germany and at individual German Schools abroad.
+The second round (‘Landeswettbewerb’) takes place in one location in each of the 16 Bundesländer (Federal States), and, for the German Schools abroad, is organised by one German School in each of the three participating regions of Jugend Musiziert: Eastern Mediterranean, Western Mediterranean and Northern/Eastern Europe (which Dublin is part of).
+The third round is the national final (‘Bundeswettbewerb’), hosted by a different German city every year.
+At this stage the ca. 20,000 young competitors who show their skills in round 1 have been whittled down to around 2000, with the prize winners usually performing at an incredibly high standard and the very best being rewarded with prestigious awards or scholarships.

 The solo and ensemble categories in which the competitors perform vary from year to year.
 This year, solo categories include string instruments, percussion and Pop singing, while ensemble categories include piano and wind instrument duo, piano chamber music, vocal ensemble, Early Music and harp ensemble.